sagiegurari/duckscript/README.md

 <a name="sdk-tutorial-standard-commands"></a>
 ## Standard Commands
 Commands are structs that must implement the Command trait.<br>

-They must have a name, which is used to invoke the command.<br>
+* They must have a name, which is used to invoke the command.<br>
-They optionally may have aliases which can also be used too invoke the command.<br>
+* They optionally may have aliases which can also be used to invoke the command.<br>
-They should return help documentation in markdown in order to generate SDK documentation (must for PRs to duckscript SDK).<br>
+* They should return help documentation in markdown format in order to generate SDK documentation (must for PRs to duckscript official SDK).<br>
-And they must implement the **run** function which holds the command logic.<br>
+* hey must implement the **run** function which holds the command logic.<br>

 The run function accepts the command arguments (variables already replaced to actual values) and returns the command result.<br>
 The command result can be one of the following: